uw-asa/wp-saml-auth-uw/README.md

 See _Network Admin->Settings->WP SAML Auth UW_ for your EntityID and corresponding ACS URLs.
 Add this info, and your certificate, to the Service Provider Registry.

-Required attributes include: uwNetID, email, cn, gws_groups covering the group stems necessary for user roles, and the custom attribute 'uwStudentSystemKey'.
+Required attributes are: uwNetID, email, cn, and the gws_groups covering the group stems necessary for user roles.
+Optional attributes are: uwStudentSystemKey.

 ## User Roles
 See _Network Admin->Settings->WP SAML Auth UW_ for the UW group corresponding to the network's Super Admins.